Revised UK COVID-19 Relief Package Addresses Funding Gap Criticisms

 In addition to the Future Fund, the UK government also announced on 20 April that it will make available £750 million of targeted support for SMEs focusing on research and development.
 The government will disburse the funds through Innovate UK's existing grants and loan scheme.

 Under this program, Innovate UK, the national innovation agency, will accelerate up to £200 million of grant and loan payments for its 2,500 existing recipients on an opt-in basis.
-An extra £550 million will also be available to increase support for existing customers and £175,000 per firmwill be offered to support approximately 1,200 firms not currently receiving of Innovate UK funding.
-The first payments will be made by mid-May.
+An extra £550 million will also be available to increase support for existing customers and £175,000 per firm will be offered to support approximately 1,200 firms not currently receiving of Innovate UK funding.

 The government has advised existing recipients of the Innovate UK award to contact their monitoring officers or local Enterprise Europe Network (EEN) for "assessment of support"